 Studying with others can provide motivation and keep you on track.
 Join a study group or enroll in a JLPT N4 preparatory course.
 Language schools in India offer courses designed to meet the JLPT N4 syllabus, so you’ll receive structured lessons with expert guidance.
 Working with others can also provide practical exposure to conversations, which will enhance your listening and speaking abilities.

 Many learners tend to neglect the listening component of language learning, but it’s just as important as reading and writing.
 The JLPT N4 syllabus contains dialogues that test your ability to catch key information.
 Practice listening to native Japanese speakers through podcasts, TV shows, or JLPT practice tests.
-The more you listen, the better you'll get at understanding spoken Japanese.
+The more you listen, the better you'll understand spoken Japanese.

 As you approach your exam date, it’s crucial to take practice tests to familiarize yourself with the format.
 This will help you get used to the timing and types of questions you'll face on the JLPT N4 exam.
 You can find many practice tests online, or you can opt for textbooks that provide mock exams.